MATCHA-MIT/secsep-octal/README.md

 2. Document read/write at func call
-3. Debug range infer for chacha20
+3. Debug range infer for chacha20 (done)

 4. Error when call with `poly1305_update(state, in - todo, todo);` -> need debug!
-5. Analyze problems of current range infer for chacha20, make a plan
+5. Analyze problems of current range infer for chacha20, make a plan (done)

+## July 16
+1. Check current changes and commit (done)
+2. Add missing instructions for X25519 + test
+3. Writing!